Skip to content

 Overview

 For years, Twitter's advertising business was built for enterprise customers.
 The top 20% of advertisers who generated most of the revenue.
 Big brands with dedicated sales reps and agency teams who knew how to navigate complex advertising platforms.
+The company's ad experience was powerful, but it was built by people designing for people like themselves, not for a shop owner in Omaha trying to drive foot traffic or a freelancer testing a campaign for the first time on a Tuesday afternoon.

-In autumn 2021, the VP of Revenue Design moved this initiative directly into my organization, making Simple Ads my leadership responsibility.
+After demonstrating a clear strategy for the SMB segment in the Advertiser Experience Vision work in 2021, the VP of Revenue Design moved this initiative directly into my organization, making Simple Ads my leadership responsibility.

 Desktop interface showing Simple Ads campaign creation with streamlined objective selection, reduced form fields, and progressive disclosure pattern